KidkArolis/jetpack/README.md

 Another goal of jetpack is to assist you in building complete, production apps.
 Very often in addition to developing the clientside application, you are also developing an API.
 Jetpack has a few features to make building such apps easier.

+Point your `package.json#main` to your server entry and `package.json#browser` to your client entry.

-First, you can run your API server in addition to jetpack dev server using a single command:
+Now you can run your API server together with jetpack in a single command:

-    $ jetpack -x                  // defaults to executing `node .`
+    $ jetpack -x

+Alternatively, specify any command to execute:
-    $ jetpack -x 'nodemon ./api'  // provide any command to execute
+    $ jetpack -x 'nodemon ./api'

+Use this even if your server is not written in node

-    $ jetpack -x 'rails s'        // doesn't even have to be done
+    $ jetpack -x 'rails s'

-Jetpack also provides an ability to proxy requests to your api or mount the development server to your application server using the `jetpack/handle` middleware.
+Jetpack provides an ability to proxy requests to your api by specifying `proxy` configuration in `jetpack.config.js` or mounting the dev server to your application server using the `jetpack/serve` middleware.
 Read more about it in [Workflow and deployment](./docs/06-workflow-and-deployment.md) docs.

 ## Documentation